Dinvej16/WeChatProject/README.md

 # WeChatProject

-A simple application/platform with Next.js that allows users to chat with each other.
+A simple application/platform created with Next.js that allows users to chat with each other.